Welcome to the Chelmsford Phoenix Website

 Walk for Water in Chelmsford

 Walk for Water is an awareness and fundraising initiative.
 School children aged 10-15 are sponsored by friends and family to walk 6 kilometres while carrying 6 litres of water in a backpack.
 Kids learn about global water issues, and raise funds to help solve them.
-The club organizes an annual walk around central Chelmsford, this years event was on Saturday 7th May.
+The club organizes an annual walk around central Chelmsford, this years event is on Saturday 6th May.
 More information is here.

 In addition to Foundation and Walk for Water, there are also all the international causes such as Mary's Meals and Shelterbox which are being supported.
 We should not forget of course, Youth, Community, Vocational and Environmental projects nearer home.